 Over the last two decades, Tracy Hellman has elevated Augustana Cross Country/Track and Field to one of the premier programs in both Division II and all levels of the NCAA.
 The winner of 28 Coach of the Year awards, Hellman is undoubtedly recognized as one of the best coaches in the country.

-Hellman was appointed Augustana’s head cross country coach for both men and women in 2000.
+Hellman began his Augustana tenure as the head cross country coach for both men and women in 2000.
 He was handed the reins of the men’s and women’s track & field programs in 2004.
 A coach with vision and a proven record of success at the championship level, 2020 marks the 21st season Hellman will direct tge Augustana Cross Country and Track and Field teams.

 2017 was the start of something special for Hellman’s cross country program.
 The year saw the women’s team make it back to Nationals and the men’s team get back into the top-10, both with young teams.
 Hellman also tutored the 33rd women’s cross country All-American in Augustana history when Mackenzie Kelly finished in 25th at the NCAA Championships in Evansville, Ind.